sadken/TZXDuino/README.md

 #TZXDuino

+#WARNING!

+This repo is hugely out of date and Duncan has taken over the project.

+All the latest information can be found here: https://www.facebook.com/Arduitape

 Arduino based TZX and TAP (currently only ZX spectrum and Amstrad CPC flavour) file player.<br/>
 (Excuse the badly written code, I'm working on that ;) )